1 Introduction

 This Orpheus was not a famous poet, but one of the Argonauts, and Phemonoe is estimated to have been born around 1290 BC.

-Chrysothemis was the wife of Staphylus, son of Ariadne, daughter of Minos, and is estimated to have been born around 1270 BC.
+Chrysothemis was the wife of Staphylus, son of Ariadne, daughter of Minos, and is estimated to have been born in 1270 BC.

-Judging from the marriage of Apollo and Acacallis, purified by Carmanor, it is estimated that Apollo's oracle was established in Delphi around 1255 BC.
+Judging from the marriage of Apollo and Acacallis, purified by Carmanor, it is estimated that Apollo's oracle was established in Delphi in 1255 BC.

 5.7 Emigration to Panopeus